Principal Chorus (PC)

-The Principal Chorus rehearses twice weekly on Mondays and Thursdays from 4:30 – 6:30pm and also meets on occasional Saturdays.
+The Principal Chorus rehearses twice weekly on Mondays from 4:45 - 6:30 pm and Thursdays from 4:45 – 7:00 pm and also meets on occasional Saturdays.
 Regular Saturday rehearsals will take place in preparation for the annual fully staged annual spring opera production.

 Principal Chorus members participate in vocal and dramatic training.
 Techniques are provided by resident vocal instructors and drama coaches.
 Additionly, the Principal Chorus regularly collaborates with leading professional musicians, musical organizations, coaches, directors, choreographers, and conductors.

 - Build a solid foundation of vocal and dramatic technique

 - Sight-sing difficult tonal and atonal music

 - Produce a fully-supported, resonant, well-projected sound within the bounds of a child’s natural voice

 - Sing in multiple languages with correct pronunciation